-- Press the Color Mode button on the remote control to try different color modes for the image and environment. - Check your video source settings. - Adjust the available settings on the Image menu for the current input source, such as Brightness, Contrast, Tint, Color Adjustment, and/or Color Saturation. - Make sure you selected the correct Input Signal or Video Signal setting on the Signal menu, if available for your image source. - Make sure all the cables are securely connected to the projector and your video device.
-If you connected long cables, try connecting shorter cables. - If you are using the ECO Power Consumption setting, try selecting Normal in the projector's menus. - Position the projector close enough to the screen. - If the image has been progressively darkening, you may need to replace the projector lamp soon.
+- Press the Color Mode button on the remote control to try different color modes for the image and environment. - Adjust the available settings on the Image menu for the current input source, such as Brightness, Contrast, Tint, Color Adjustment, and/or Color Saturation. - Make sure you selected the correct Input Signal or Video Signal setting on the Signal menu, if available for your image source.

+- Make sure all the cables are securely connected to the projector and your video device.
+If you connected long cables, try connecting shorter cables. - If you are using the ECO Power Consumption setting, try selecting Normal in the Settings menu. - If the image has been progressively darkening, you may need to replace the projector lamp soon.